-- Documentation of a diagnosis of endometriosis either surgically confirmed OR Clinically diagnosed and failed a three-month trial of analgesics and/or combined oral estrogen progesterone contraceptives within the last year AND - Documentation member has tried/failed or has an absolute contraindication to ALL of the following: one formulary NSAIDs (i.e., Ibuprofen, naproxen), one formulary preferred oral estrogen-progestin contraceptive, medroxyprogesterone or norethindrone acetate AND - 3.
-Member is older than 18 years of age
+- Documentation of a diagnosis of endometriosis either surgically confirmed OR Clinically diagnosed and failed a three-month trial of analgesics and/or combined oral estrogen progesterone contraceptives within the last year AND - 2.
+Documentation member has tried/failed or has an absolute contraindication to ALL of the following: - a) One formulary NSAID (i.e., Ibuprofen, naproxen), AND - b) One formulary preferred oral estrogen-progestin contraceptive, or medroxyprogesterone, or norethindrone acetate and

+3. Member is older than 18 years of age

-C.UTERINE LEIOMYOMATA (FIBROIDS) (J1950 only):
+C. UTERINE LEIOMYOMATA (FIBROIDS) (J1950 only):

-- Documentation of uterine leiomyomas confirmed with pelvic imaging AND - Documentation member is symptomatic: Heavy or prolonged menstrual bleeding, Bulk- related symptoms, such as pelvic pressure and pain or Reproductive dysfunction (i.e., infertility or obstetric complications) AND - Documentation therapy is being used: - a) As preoperative therapy 3-6 months prior to surgery for ONE of the following reasons: member has a contraindication to oral iron supplementation to facilitate the procedure and anemia correction is necessary OR volume reduction is necessary prior to procedure OR - b) As transitional therapy for members in late perimenopause as they move to menopause AND - 4.
-Member is older than 18 years of age
+- Documentation of uterine leiomyomas confirmed with pelvic imaging AND - Documentation member is symptomatic: Heavy or prolonged menstrual bleeding, Bulk- related symptoms, such as pelvic pressure and pain or Reproductive dysfunction (i.e., infertility or obstetric complications) AND - 3.
+Documentation requested therapy is being used: - a) As preoperative therapy 3-6 months prior to surgery for ONE of the following reasons: member has a contraindication to oral iron supplementation to facilitate the procedure and anemia correction is necessary OR volume reduction is necessary prior to procedure OR - b) As transitional therapy for members in late perimenopause as they move to menopause - Member is older than 18 years of age

-D.CENTRAL PRECOCIOUS PUBERTY (J1950, J1951):
+D. CENTRAL PRECOCIOUS PUBERTY (J1950, J1951):